-onice of nousing operations and restauties have Brooke Lyon, Director of Housing Operations 111 Angle Hall Rochelle Smith, Director of Residence Life Telephone: 256.782.5122 Email: jsuhousing@jsu.edu
+Brooke Lyon, Director of Housing Operations 111 Angle Hall Rochelle Smith, Director of Residence Life Telephone: 256 chelle Smith, Director of Residence Life Telephone: 256.782.5122 Email: jsuhousing@jsu.edu

 The Office of Housing Operations and Residence Life (HRL) supports the academic mission of JSU by fostering a vibrant living and learning community that cultivates personal development, celebrates diversity, promotes leadership, and enhances the educational experience of each resident.
 We have traditional residence halls and apartments that enhance our community environment.
 Our goal is to provide clean, secure, and well-maintained facilities that promote academic success.